sseleman95/CMD/docs/configuration.md

 example, a complete hash-based URL may look like this:
 `https://example.com/#/path/to/page`.
-The browser will actually load `https://example.com` (assuming your static server serves `index.html` by default, as most do), and then the Docsify JavaScript code will look at the `/#/...` and determine the markdown file to load and render.
+The browser will actually load `https://example.com` (assuming your static server serves `index.html` by default, as most do), and then the CMD JavaScript code will look at the `/#/...` and determine the markdown file to load and render.
-Additionally, when clicking on a link, the Docsify router will change the content after the hash dynamically.
+Additionally, when clicking on a link, the CMD router will change the content after the hash dynamically.
 The value of `location.pathname` will still be `/` no matter what.
 The parts of a hash path are _not_ sent to the server when visiting such a URL in a browser.

-On the other hand, history-based routing means the Docsify JavaScript will use the [History API](https://developer.mozilla.org/en-US/docs/Web/API/History_API) to dynamically change the URL without using a `#`.
+On the other hand, history-based routing means the CMD JavaScript will use the [History API](https://developer.mozilla.org/en-US/docs/Web/API/History_API) to dynamically change the URL without using a `#`.
 This means that all URLs will be considered "real" by search engines, and the full path will be sent to the